eklavyagoyal/eklavyagoyal.github.io/content/about/_index.md

 ### Interests

 I am particularly fascinated by the potential of AI in advancing our understanding of physics and in solving complex problems.
 Outside of my academic and professional work, I enjoy exploring coding challenges, AI development, and thinking through complex physics puzzles.
-Some of my hobbies are swimming, playing table tennis, reading
+Some of my hobbies include swimming, playing table tennis and reading.

 ### Teaching and Tutoring